ktbs/ktbs/doc/source/devel/ktbs_rest_tutorial.rst

 In this turtle file :

-1. We did not specify the URI of this second obsel so a blank node will been generated.
+1. We did not specify the URI of this second obsel; instead, we used a blank node; the kTBS will generate a URI for that obsel.
-2. We do not fix the uri and that will be linked to the firts obsel created.
+2. We reused the URI of the previous obsel (``<obs1>``) to put a relation between it and the newly created obsel.

 Then run the following command: